amishajindal28/Hostel-Management-System/README.md

 # Hostel-Management-System
-System to manage activities of a girls' hostel
+System created using Java, to manage activities of a girls' hostel